jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 	fs.appendFileSync('./history.txt', moment().format('llll') + ' - ' + request.msg + '\r\n')
 ```

 When either endpoints called, the send a message to Rabbit.
 Implement this code.
-We need to the “corpjs-amqp” module. (“npm i corpjs-amqp --save”) Create the file named RabbitSender.ts in “service-todo-data” project.
+We need to the `corpjs-amqp` module. (`npm i corpjs-amqp --save`) Create the file named RabbitSender.ts in `service-todo-data` project.
 ```javascript
 //RabbitSender.ts
 export default function RabbitSender() {